ansin218/hugo-blog/content/travelogue/vietnam/things-to-do-in-hanoi-vietnam.md

 draft: true
 ---

 From having good food to checking out some historical places, there are lots of things to do in Hanoi, Vietnam.
 However, with limited time and specific interest, I managed to do only some of them which I am listing below.
+You can also <a href="https://www.getyourguide.com/hanoi-l205/hanoi-half-day-small-group-tour-t202912/?partner_id=AAHMPGG&utm_medium=online_publisher&cmp=Vietnam" target="_blank">book guided tours such as this one</a> to visit more places with insights from locals.

 ## Visit the Ho Chi Minh Mausoleum